-Prior to the pandemic, chronic diseases were the leading cause of death and disability in Ontario and took a high economic toll on the health care system - close to \$10.5 billion a year.(14) Chronic diseases are highly preventable, and this presents strong potential for quantifiable savings.
-A 2016 study reported \$4.9 billion in provincial health care cost savings due to prevention of chronic disease risk factors, primarily through interventions such as Smoke Free Ontario.
-(15) Strategies that target tobacco use, unhealthy eating, physical inactivity, alcohol misuse, mental health as well as income have the greatest potential for reducing these diseases.
+Prior to the pandemic, chronic diseases were the leading cause of death and disability in Ontario and took a high economic toll on the health care system - close to \$10.5 billion a year.
+(12) Chronic diseases are highly preventable, and this presents strong potential for quantifiable savings.
+Cost savings related to prevention efforts in the U.S. found that for every \$1 invested in promoting healthy eating and physical activity, the return on investment was an average \$6 in savings in the treatment of chronic disease within 10 - 20 years.
+(13)